John Reno Jackson

-John Reno Jackson (born October 31, 1995) is a Caymanian interdisciplinary artist, known for his continued exploration with multimedia through a series of works made interpreting themes such as migration, isolation and identity.
+John Reno Jackson (born October 31, 1995) is a British (Caymanian) interdisciplinary artist, known for his continued exploration with multimedia through a series of works made interpreting themes such as migration, isolation and identity.
 His works interlace ideas in multiple narratives drawn from current and historical situations within the Cayman Islands and the Caribbean region.

 Early life and education

 John Reno Jackson was born in George Town, Cayman Islands in 1995.
 His father from Cayman Brac and his mother from Texas, Jackson spent his younger years primarily in the Cayman Islands, and at times south Texas and Europe, developing his technique and exploring concepts around identity.
 Jackson attended foundation courses in painting and drawing at the Art Academy London in 2015.
 Upon his return to Cayman, Jackson continued evolving his practice through residencies and educational programs.
 In 2020, Jackson was accepted into the TURPS Correspondence Course.
 An art school programme by TURPS Banana aimed towards painters who want to develop or invigorate their work through mentorship.